a-r-m-i-n/pw_teaser/Documentation/Templates/Index.rst

 The preset template mode is new (since 5.0) and offers the possibility to **define presets in TypoScript**.
 Also, it provides a select box in plugin settings to **choose a preset**.

-pw_comments provide three presets by default:
+pw_teaser provide three presets by default:

 - ``default``
 - ``headlineAndImage``